Senior Policy Associate, Federal Issues (Guttmacher)

 Founded in 1968, the Guttmacher Institute is a global leader in advancing sexual and reproductive health and rights.
 Through a unique and interrelated program of high-quality research, evidence-based advocacy and strategic communications, the Institute works to generate new ideas, encourage enlightened public debate and promote sound policy and program development.
 The Institute’s overarching goal is to ensure the highest standard of sexual and reproductive health and rights for all people worldwide.
 The Institute is engaged in building a more inclusive, transparent and equitable organization.

-The Principal Policy Associate, Federal Issues is responsible for advancing a federal policy agenda for SRHR that is comprehensive, evidence-based and rooted in human rights principles.
+The Senior Policy Associate, Federal Issues is responsible for advancing a federal policy agenda for SRHR that is comprehensive, evidence-based and rooted in human rights principles.
 Reporting to the Director of Public Policy, this position leads the Institute’s work on a portfolio of SRHR issues and engages with partners, policymakers and advocates in person and in a range of written formats to bring an evidence-based perspective to key policy discussions in the United States.
 The division is currently rebuilding and reshaping its approach, and this position will have the opportunity to work with others in advancing the division’s vision for strategic impact, collaboration and equity as it applies to federal policy.

 Top Reasons to Work at The Guttmacher Institute: